-Without detailing the legal nuances involved in every maritime zone, it should be understood that the classification of a zone is determined by the distance from a State's baseline - normally defined as the low-water line along the coast of a State (Article 5 UNCLOS).
+100 Without detailing the legal nuances involved in every maritime zone, it should be understood that the classification of a zone is determined by the distance from a State's baseline - normally defined as the low-water line along the coast of a State (Article 5 UNCLOS).
 OAE activities that take place in the 0 to 12 nautical mile (nm) belt (as measured from the baseline) would generally be subject to the legal regime of the territorial sea; those that take place in the 12 to 200 nm belt would generally be subject to the legal regime of the exclusive economic zone (EEZ); and those that take place beyond 200 nm would generally be subject to the regime of the high seas, including the freedom to undertake scientific research (Article 87 UNCLOS).
 Over and above these specific zonal regimes, coastal States may also be subject to obligations covering all maritime zones, including the obligation to protect and preserve the marine environment.

-Given that the coastline of a State is not drawn in a neat straight line, the general rules applicable in the various maritime zones are necessarily accompanied by a number of exceptions and deviations, including the fact that some States have not designated an EEZ or that the territorial sea of some States does not extend to the full 12 nm as measured from the baselines (see, for example, the practice of some coastal States bordering the Mediterranean Sea and the designation of Japan's territorial sea bordering the Tsushima, Osumi and Tsugaru Straits).
+Given that the coastline of a State is not drawn in a neat straight line, the general rules applicable in the various maritime zones are necessarily accompanied by a number of exceptions and deviations, including the fact that some States have not designated bordering the Tsushima, Osumi and Tsugaru Straits).
 Ascertaining where in the ocean a particular OAE activity is to take place is, therefore, a crucial step in evaluating the appropriate legal regime.